Rondale Moore: Early life

+‡ Refers to 40-yard dash; Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height, weight and 40 time.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Purdue Football Commitment List".
+Rivals.
+Retrieved January 6, 2018.; "Purdue College Football Recruiting Commits".
+Scout.
+Retrieved January 6, 2018.; "ESPN".
+ESPN.
+Retrieved January 6, 2018.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved January 6, 2018.; "2018 Team Ranking".
+Rivals.com.
+Retrieved January 6, 2018.;

 College career

-In his first game with the Boilermakers, and his first game overall, Moore's 313-yard all-purpose yards was the record for most in program history, higher than Otis Armstrong, who had 312 in 1972.
+In his first game with the Boilermakers and his first game overall, Moore's 313 all-purpose yards set a program record, surpassing Otis Armstrong, who had 312 in 1972.
 In that same game, Moore had a 76-yard rush to score a touchdown that evened the score at 14–14.
 The Boilermakers eventually lost the game, 31–27.
 On September 3, 2018, Moore was named the Co-Freshman of the Week in the Big Ten Conference.
-On September 24, 2018, Moore was once again named Big Ten Freshman of the Week.
-On October 22, 2018, Moore was once again named the Big Ten Freshman of the Week.
-On November 25, 2018, Moore was named the Big Ten Freshman of the Week for a fourth time.
+On September 24, Moore was once again named Big Ten Freshman of the Week.
+On October 22, Moore was named Big Ten Freshman of the Week for a third time after leading the Boilermakers with 12 receptions for 170 receiving yards and two touchdowns in a 49–20 victory against #2 ranked Ohio State.
+On November 25, Moore was named the Big Ten Freshman of the Week for a fourth time following a 12-reception, 141-yard, and two-touchdown performance in a 28–21 win over Indiana.

 At the conclusion of the 2018 regular season, Moore had recorded 1,164 receiving yards and 203 rushing yards to go along with thirteen combined touchdowns.
 Moore's 2,048 all-purpose yards were the most since Dorien Bryant recorded 2,121 in 2007, and the second most in school history.

+In the 2019 home opener against Vanderbilt, Moore caught 13 passes for a career-high 220 yards and a touchdown as the Boilermakers won 42–24.
+A hamstring injury limited Moore to four games as a sophomore, finishing the season with 29 receptions for 387 yards and two touchdowns.

+Moore initially opted out of the 2020 season due to the COVID-19 pandemic and to focus on the 2021 NFL draft, but later announced he would return after the Big Ten reinstated a fall season.
+Moore suffered a setback to his hamstring and missed the beginning of the regular season.
+He appeared in three games and finished with 35 receptions for 270 yards.